davidbrown2324/Droplet_FRAP/README.md

  - DropletFRAPmacro_Exp0133.ijm : 2-Feb-2019 : Used for a specific experiment
  - FRAP_Normalisation1.ijm : Just the normalization of the results table

-I hope this is useful to someone.
+I hope this is useful.